jgwhite/ember-time/README.md

 Now how do we get this view to periodically re-render?

-We need some kinda of tick function that gets run every second.
+We need some kind of tick function that gets run every second.
 How about this:

 ```javascript
 App.TimeView = Ember.View.extend({